GabrielGuerreir0/colmeia/README.md

-# Checkout
+# Frontend Challenge — Checkout Flow (100% Mocked)

-This web application simulates a **complete checkout flow**, including user authentication, product selection, and payment, using only mocked data (no real backend).
-The goal is to create a smooth and consistent user experience with proper state handling, feedback, and simulated payment processes.
+This web application simulates a **complete checkout flow** with fully mocked data (no real backend).
+The goal is to implement a smooth and predictable user experience, including authentication, product selection, and payment, with proper state handling, feedback, and simulated payment processes.

-Stack used:
+## Stack Used

 - **ReactJS**
 - **Next.js**